-Whether you're handing over your old iPhone or iPad to a family member, or selling it on in order to upgrade (maybe you just bought an iPad Air or iPhone 5S) you should reset it to delete your accounts - including your Apple ID, Facebook, ebay, email and other accounts - and remove all your content including apps, photos and music.
+Whether you're selling your iPhone or taking it for repair you should reset it to delete your accounts - including your Apple ID, Facebook, ebay, email and other accounts - and remove all your content including apps, photos and music.
+Here's how to reset an iPhone, iPad and iPod touch to factory settings.
+See also: How to set any song as your iPhone ringtone

-Even if you use iCloud, it's sensible to make a full backup by connecting your iPad or iPhone to your computer, waiting for it to show up in iTunes (the current version is 11.1), and then clicking on it.
+Even if you use iCloud, it's sensible to make a full backup by connecting your iPad or iPhone to your computer, unlocking it, waiting for it to show up in iTunes, and then clicking on it in the left-hand pane.
 It should open the Summary screen, where you'll see a Backups section.
 Simply click the Back Up Now button.
+(Check the Encrypt iPhone backup box if you want all your passwords to be saved.)

-Once that's done, you can begin the wipe proces.
-It's also worth remembering to remove your SIM card before you pass on the iPhone or iPad on, as this may have information stored on it, and you might want to continue using it in a new handset or tablet.
+Once that's done, you can begin the reset proces.
+It's also worth remembering to remove your SIM card before you pass on the iPhone or iPad on, as this may have information stored on it, and you might want to continue using it in a new phone or tablet.

+Step 1.
 Tap Settings, then General.
 Scroll down until you see Reset.
+(In iOS 9 you can also pull down in Settings and search for Reset.)

-Just in case you tapped the button by accident, your iPhone or iPad will ask you to confirm the reset, and when you tap OK it will start the process.
-This can take a minute or two, after which you'll see the welcome screen that you see on any new iDevice running iOS 5, 6 or 7.
+Step 4.
+The reset process can take a minute or two, after which you'll see the welcome screen asking you to swipe to continue.
 It's then ready to be sold on or taken to an Apple Store for repair.